You can teach others!

 NCEA Level 2.

-If you wish to study the New Zealand Certificate in Adult Literacy and Numeracy Education (Level 5) you will need to have access to a group of at least 6 learners in order to complete some course activities and required assessments.
-If you do not have access to a group of students, you will be unable to successfully complete the courses.
+If you wish to study the New Zealand Certificate in Adult Literacy and Numeracy Education (Level 5) you will need to have access to a group of at least 6 adult learners in order to complete some course activities and required assessments.
+If you do not have access to a group of adult students, you will be unable to successfully complete the courses.
 Please view the course pages for specific learner requirements.

 You must be working with learners in a post‐secondary environment and must meet the requirements of the Vulnerable Children Act 2014.